atharv2001j/Agenetic-AI-Practical/README.md

 The **Multiagent_AI_RAG_using_vectordb** project focuses on enabling users to interact with PDF documents.
 The system allows a user to provide a document URL, after which it processes and analyzes the PDF content.
 Using **Groq**, **Docker**, and **Phidata**, the system leverages a multi-agent architecture to offer a conversation-like interface where users can ask questions or engage with the document’s content.

+### Video Summarizer

+The **Video Summarizer** project focus on the summarizing the video with proper content and explanation by adding the special comments and bullet points

 ## Technologies Used

 - **Python** - The primary programming language used for both projects.
 - **Phidata** - Used for agent creation and data processing in both projects.
 - **Groq** - Used for model interaction and query analysis.
 - **Docker** - Used for containerizing the multi-agent system and enabling easier deployment in **Multiagent_AI_RAG_using_vectordb**.
+- **Gemini** - Use for the generating the summary of the video.

 ## Project Structure